crazzfeng/sendcloud-docs/docs/Accounts and Settings/teammates.md

 ### Edit or Remove a Teammate​​

-In the teammate list on the ​​Teammate Management​​ page, you can find the corresponding teammate and:
+In the teammate list on the ​​Teammate Management​​, you can find the corresponding teammate and:

 **​​Edit​​:** Modify their name, permissions, and other information.